zzc-1998/VQA_PC/README.md

 --path_3d_features ''path/to/sjtu_slowfast''  \
 --data_info  data_info/sjtu_mos.csv
 ```
-Change the nevessary parameters if you want to test on the WPC database.
+Change the necessary parameters if you want to test on the WPC database.

+## Train
+To be continued...